commerce-docs/magento-readme-linter/README.md

 - Description of the violation
 - Expected and actual values

+When a check fails, you can find the detailed linting results in the Job Summary.
+To access it:

+1. Click on the failed check in your pull request
+2. In the error log view, click on the "Summary" tab at the top of the page
+3. Look for the "Markdown Linter Report" section

 For more information about the rules and how to fix violations, refer to the [markdownlint rules documentation](https://github.com/DavidAnson/markdownlint?tab=readme-ov-file#rules--aliases).